 /BasePart/RotVelocity.
 Finally, if an unanchored part is joined with an anchored part through an object like a

 It’s a good idea to anchor parts that are part of your game’s environment (and therefore shouldn’t move).
 In fact, if you don’t have a good reason to keep a part unanchored, you should anchor it.
 Unanchored parts can cause performance issues if there are many.
 In Roblox Studio, you can anchor/unanchor an entire model using the Anchor tool.
-Be sure to keep static environment models anchored, like in-world buttons, signs and trees.
-You don’t want these moving or falling over by accident!
+Be sure to keep static environment models anchored, like in-world buttons, signs, and trees.

 Network ownership cannot be set on anchored parts.
 If a part’s anchored status changes on the server, the network ownership of that part will be affected.